Frank Moffat: Amateur career

 He played for Watsonians.
 He scored 47 tries in club rugby in the 1920–21 season.

 Referee career

 He refereed the Glasgow District versus South Africa match in 1931.

 He was an international referee.
 He refereed the Wales versus England match in the 1932 Home Nations Championship.

 Coaching career

 He organised his own representative side, the Frank Moffat XV.
 His side would play Watsonians every year around New Year.
 He very often picked players from north-east Scotland in his team.
 His side accrued a lot of status and the Frank Moffat XV versus Watsonians match was almost treated as another trial match by the Scotland selectors.

 Administrative career

-During the Second World War Moffat was the convenor of the Scottish Commnad Rugby Football Committee.
+During the Second World War Moffat was the convenor of the Scottish Command Rugby Football Committee.

 He was a member of the SRU selection committee for many years.

 He was Vice-President of the SRU in 1951.

 He was President of the Scottish Rugby Union for the period 1952 to 1953.